AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/01_oop_primitives.md

 ## Instances and Objects

-*Instance* stands for the memory of a variable of some type.
-So in the following code:
+An *object* means some memory, either of some variable, of an item in an array, or any other storage, which contains data of some type.
+So if you had a `Person` struct, and code like this:

 ```cpp
 Person person;
 ```

+We can say that the variable `person` refers to an object of type `Person`.
+In other words, an object is whatever value lives in some memory, and the memory it lives in.

-we can say that `person` is an instance of the `Person` type.
+An *instance* means basically the same thing as an object, but it shifts the focus from the memory to the type of the data stored in that memory.
+So you can say that `person` is an instance of `Person`.

-*Object* means the value of an instance of some type.
-So we can say that `person` contains a `Person` object.

 ## Non-static (instance) methods